 Today is International Women’s Day.
 Founded over a hundred years ago evolving through names and various dates but still largely overlooked in many countries, this fulcrum of women’s rights was adopted by the United Nations in 1975.
 Still, today, in board rooms and senate chambers, in court houses as in locker rooms, it feels we are living in highly primitive times.

-Since Artpil’s founding in 2017, we traced the #MeToo movement, touched on the International Day for the Elimination of Violence Against Women and counted down to the 70th anniversary of the Universal Declaration of Human Rights to the more recent and the sometimes overlooked World Day of Social Justice.
+Since Artpil’s founding, we covered the #MeToo movement, traced the Elimination of Violence Against Women and counted down to the 70th anniversary of the Universal Declaration of Human Rights to the sometimes overlooked World Day of Social Justice.
 These are all interconnected.

 Still, today, in board rooms and senate chambers, in court houses as in locker rooms, it feels we are living in highly primitive times.